 This is rare, as trucks have two separate braking systems, but it does occasionally occur because of improper maintenance, installation, or overuse of the brakes.
 In addition, if the truck is not properly loaded, additional pressure is put on the braking system.
 An air brake malfunction may occur when a driver applies too much pressure to the brakes when traveling downhill.

 Underride can be the most devastating type of truck accident and is the cause of the most fatalities.
 Underride occurs when a smaller automobile collides with a truck and, due to the difference in height, continues under the truck as the top of the car is sheared off.
 Underride may cause decapitation of passenger vehicle and sometimes extreme head trauma.

 The Federal Motor Carrier Safety Administration has implemented a number of specific truck loading laws that must be followed by all Philadelphia, Pennsylvania truck drivers and trucking companies.
 The purpose of these federal trucking regulations is to reduce the number of truck accidents that are caused by shifting cargo or falling debris from commercial vehicles operating in interstate commerce.
 These regulations include:

 If an accident occurs because a truck driver violates loading regulations it can be held liable for damages that ensue.
-For a free and confidential consultation, call the Wieand Law Firm at (215) 666-7777.
+For a free and confidential consultation, call a truck accident lawyer at the Wieand Law Firm at (215) 666-7777.

 The Wieand Law Firm practices throughout all of Pennsylvania and New Jersey.
-We are proud to serve all of Pennsylvania including Berks, Chester, Delaware, Montgomery and Philadelphia counties, as well as the New Jersey areas of Pennsauken, Gloucester and Camden NJ.
+We are proud to serve clients in Philadelphia, Pennsylvania and represent clients throughout PA and NJ.

 Disclaimer: This website is for informational purposes only.
 It is not legal advice and should not be used as legal advice.